 - Long-term financial planning

-These goal-based financial planning are for different purposes.
+These goal-based financial plans are for different purposes.
 The biggest problem that we see in individuals is they mix their goals most of the time and do not realize the importance of each goal eventually ending up losing the opportunity to create wealth for themselves.

 Let’s evaluate each of the options in detail:

 People often get the wrong end of the stick when it comes to assessing the difference between short-term financial planning and short-term investments.
-They end up investing in high-beta investment options to get quick returns but more often than not they end up losing a considerable amount of capital.
+They end up investing in high-beta investment options to get quick returns, but more often than not, they end up losing a considerable amount of capital.